Three Questions to Ask When Determining Your Pharma Brand Name Strategy

 Is it possible to convey both competence and warmth in a logo?
 Unity and inclusion?
 Strength and kindness?

 The answer to all of the above is yes and no. It’s certainly possible for a logo to convey any or all of those things – just not on its own.
-Logos, and the evolution-apple-logo-582x200brands they’re part of, are living, growing things; they’re inseparable from the products, services, employees and other aspects of what they represent.
+Logos, and the brands they’re part of, are living, growing things; they’re inseparable from the products, services, employees and other aspects of what they represent.
 Even the most recognizable logos (and by extension, the most recognizable brands) have evolved considerably throughout their lifespans.
 You only need look as far as Apple to find an example of noticeable logo evolution.
 More recent examples, such as Hillary Clinton’s presidential campaign logo, prove that perception of a logo can change in as little as a few months.

 Perhaps even more importantly, logos are part of a larger brand system.
 Left to fend for itself, a logo would quickly cease to stand for anything - or, more accurately, never come to stand for anything in the first place.
 And while the best asset for any brand is customer loyalty, additional visual branding elements can help bridge the gap between a newborn logo and a mature, fully realized brand.